 What is it?

-The Accelerating Innovations into CarE (AICE) – Validate Program supports Alberta’s innovators along their journey developing digital and data-enabled health technology.
+Accelerating Innovations into CarE (AICE) – Validate is an opportunity for Alberta’s health-tech innovators to accelerate commercialization of digital and data-enabled health technologies through the early validation phase.

 - Product Development,